17795/gbookdb/README.md

 # gbookdb
 Class project.
-A bookstore database system and its web front-end design
+A bookstore database system and its web front-end design.